 As an Irish drama, John B. Keane’s “The Field” has it all.
-And the Irish Rep -- giving the 1967 play its premiere in this country, where it’s mostly known through Jim Sheridan’s 1990 film -- never distracts from Keane’s traditionalism.
+A group of articulate, hardscrabble country folk?
+A British outsider with no respect for local traditions?
+A bit of green earth to represent the flowering spirit of the people, and the threat that the ground will be paved over by the encroaching modern world?
+All those tropes are here.
+And the Irish Rep — giving the 1967 play its premiere in this country, where it’s mostly known through Jim Sheridan’s 1990 film — never distracts from Keane’s traditionalism.
 The entire affair is respectable beyond reproach.

 Not that respectability is bad, per se.
 Keane’s sober writing feels vast as it charts the struggle of “The Bull” McCabe (Marty Maguire), an especially gruff Irish farmer, to buy four acres of land he’s been tending before a British businessman (Chandler Williams) can snap it up and build a factory.

 The Bull’s desperation to claim the property carries heavy symbolic weight, particularly alongside the supporting cast of priests, barmen, housewives and drunks.
 Since they all have a distinct relationship to the man — who reads as a personification of Ireland — the other characters suggest the variety of attitudes people can have to their national identity.

 Despite these grander themes, both play and production work best as a collection of small moments.
 Keane starts many scenes not with talk of the field, but with extended bits of local color.
 We might see town boozer “The Bird” (Ken Jennings) flirting with Maimie (Orlagh Cassidy), the publican’s wife, for several minutes before the larger plot starts moving, and their patter charms with its unaffected ease.